 Data on indemnity payouts for crop loss in Davison County due to drought and heat between 2000 and 2017 was obtained from the Risk Management Agency, and is presented in the following table.
 During this period of analysis, drought-related payouts accounted for 66% of all indemnity payouts in Davison County, far higher than any other type of payout.
-It is safe to say that drought is one of the costliest natural hazards facing Davison County farmers 7.
+Drought is definitely one of the costliest natural hazards facing Davison County farmers .